ravinsharma7/podman-cue/README.md

 1. running podman command and piece them up using bash scripts.
 2. use `podman kube play`
 3. use quadlet command to generate systemd service units to integrate with systemd
+4. use ansible + "ansible podman collection"
-4. use podman's docker compatibility and use docker compatibile tools.
+5. use podman's docker compatibility and use docker compatibile tools.

 ### `podman` command + bash script
 - The OG way of GTD.